N2CON TECHNOLOGY

 Remote Work Security: A Practical Baseline

-Remote work security is mostly about identity, device posture, and visibility.
-This guide focuses on the controls that prevent the common failures: account takeover, exposed remote access, and data sprawl.
+Remote work security is about identity, device posture, and visibility.
+When users connect from anywhere, the network perimeter disappears and identity becomes your primary control plane.
+This guide covers the controls that prevent the most common remote work failures: account takeover, exposed remote access infrastructure, and data sprawl across unmanaged devices and personal cloud storage.

 Note: This is general information and not legal advice.